Bioprotocols/labop/examples/protocols/multicolor-particle-calibration/artifacts/multicolor-particle-calibration.md

 <p align="center">Serial Dilution</p>

 31. Perform a series of 10 2-fold dilutions on wells B1:B11 of 96 well plate `calibration plate`.
 Start with B1 and end with a final volume of 200.0 microliter in B11.
 For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.

+31. Perform a series of 10 2-fold dilutions on wells B1:B11 of 96 well plate `calibration plate`.
+Start with B1 and end with a final volume of 200.0 microliter in B11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.

 32. Perform a series of 10 2-fold dilutions on wells C1:C11 of 96 well plate `calibration plate`.
 Start with C1 and end with a final volume of 200.0 microliter in C11.
 For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
 33. Perform a series of 10 2-fold dilutions on wells D1:D11 of 96 well plate `calibration plate`.
 Start with D1 and end with a final volume of 200.0 microliter in D11.
 For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
 34. Perform a series of 10 2-fold dilutions on wells E1:E11 of 96 well plate `calibration plate`.
 Start with E1 and end with a final volume of 200.0 microliter in E11.
 For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.